-- ◆ These are modular, cubicle-mounted units.
-They are not suitable for wall-mounting. - ♦ Mount the Modules side-by-side vertically on a solid, flat, normally cool, non-flammable, vertical surface. - ◆ The 890CS Common Bus Supply is normally mounted to the left of the 890CD Common Bus Drive(s). - ◆ The units can be DIN rail or panel mounted. - Fit the 890 Installation kit to the bottom of the drive. - ◆ Adequate ventilation must be provided. - ◆ Avoid excessive vibration. - ◆ The earth points (D, E, G, M & S) are shown separated it may be possible to use one large star point without EMC problems, this will depend upon your application.
+- ◆ These are cubicle-mounted units.
+They are not suitable for wall-mounting. - ♦ Mount the units vertically on a solid, flat, normally cool, non-flammable, vertical surface. - ◆ The 890CS can be DIN rail or panel mounted, the 890CD is panel mounted. - Fit the 890 Installation kit to the bottom of the 890CS unit. - ♦ 890CS units can be mounted side-by-side requiring no (side) air clearance. - ♦ 890CD units do require (side) air clearance. - ◆ Adequate ventilation must be provided. - ♦ Avoid excessive vibration. - ◆ The earth points (D, E, G, M & S) are shown separated it may be possible to use one large star point without EMC problems, this will depend upon your application.